 “Ah, Thibault, we must get you out of your Mac Mini more.”
 He visibly sighs.
 “Sex, that’s why.
 Even among bots, sex sells.”

 A digital clock reading 99999 begins to tick down slowly.
-Above the timer, the four largest Models I’ve seen flicker into view one after another in repeating sequence.
+Above the timer, the four largest Models I’ve seen yet flicker into view one after another in repeating sequence.
 The entire array has a huge Attention Sphere.

-“Competition cone.
+“That, my lad, is the Competition cone.
 That’s the preshow for the Semi-Final round of Battle Rapmania 3: THRILLA IN SIGKILLA.”

 “Turing, if those Models are that big because of fans, and Lobzilla is big because of worshipers, what makes you bigger than me?
 I mean noboty’s watching you.”